edsu/propublica/README.md

 ## Install

-You will need Python3 to run the
+You will need Python3 to use this project.
+It depends on the *requests* and *pytest* modules which can be installed with:

-    pip install -r requirements.txt
+    pip3 install -r requirements.txt

 You will also need to get a ProPublica API [key] and store it in a file in this directory called *key.txt*.